davnotdev/davnotdev/README.md

 ### 👋 Hi, I'm David

-I'm a Computer Science and Engineering student at UCLA and a chronic stuff builder.
+I am a Computer Science and Engineering student at UCLA by day and chronic stuff builder by night.

+---

 I love everything involving graphics, low level, and anything Rust.